Cover bild

 Tanja: „Nein.”

-1. Go tor Workflow-Overview and click on Create new workflow
+1. Go tor workflow-Overview and click on Create new workflow

-3. Add a Schedule Trigger hinzu:
+3. Add a Schedule Trigger:

 • Trigger Interval: Hours